 - 1) Lead Investigator: The Department Head shall initiate an investigation of the situation and recommend a solution to the situation to the Town Manager. - 2) Department Head: The investigating party shall submit their statements, complaints, results of investigations, and other material to the Department Head.
 The Department Head shall review all material and, if deemed necessary, investigate the circumstances further.
 The Department Head shall provide a final decision to remedy the situation, including disciplinary action, if warranted.
 The Town Manager will be apprised of the case.
 If, the complaint involved the Department Head directly, the Town Manager shall appoint an employee to investigate and provide final comments on the situation.
-If, the complaint involved the Town Attorney to investigate and provide final comments on the situation. - 3) Results: When completed, the findings of any investigation will be communicated to the complainant.
-Corrective measures may be implemented to minimize the likelihood of instances the future. - 4) Grievance: Town employees covered under the grievance policy may appeal the decision through the normal grievance procedure. - 5) Alternatives: Nothing within this policy shall prohibit a supervisor form attempting to resolve personnel conflict through counseling or mediation, if the offended employee(s) is/are agreeable.
+If, the complaint involved the Town Manager directly, the Town Council shall appoint a non-Town employee and/or the Town Attorney to investigate and provide final comments on the situation. - 3) Results: When completed, the findings of any investigation will be communicated to the complainant.
+Corrective measures may be implemented to minimize the likelihood of instances the future.

+- 4) Grievance: Town employees covered under the grievance policy may appeal the decision through the normal grievance procedure. - 5) Alternatives: Nothing within this policy shall prohibit a supervisor form attempting to resolve personnel conflict through counseling or mediation, if the offended employee(s) is/are agreeable.
 If, the supervisor believes that harassment is probable, the decision of proceeding formally or informally will be made after consulting the complainant.
 If, the facts do not support a finding of harassment, counseling or mediation still may be appropriate, whether or not the parties agree. - 6) Discipline: Complaints against employees that are founded or sustained will be subject to disciplinary action. - 7) False Reports: Unfounded formal complaints will result in disciplinary action against the employee.